stat20-summer/website/content/syllabus.md

 -   Helping other students solve questions on the discussion with conceptual pointers or snippets of code that don't give away the entire answer.

+The following disallowed behaviors include, but are not limited to:

+-   Working on labs with your friends and other students in the class **WITHOUT proper citation by both parties as described above.** This includes situations where you cite someone else but they do not cite you.
--   Copying small snippets of code from answers on *Stack Overflow*, **with proper citation**.
+-   Copying small snippets of code (a few lines) from answers on websites such as *Stack Overflow*, **WITHOUT proper citation**.

-The following examples **are not** allowed:
+-   Using ideas from snippets of code from answers on websites such *Stack Overflow* to make analogous code to these answers for your specific situation, **WITHOUT proper citation**.
+-   Copying entire chunks of code from answers on websites such as *Stack Overflow*, **WITH OR WITHOUT** **proper citation**.
 -   Leaving a representation of your assignment (the text, a screenshot) where students (current and future) can access it.
 Examples of this include websites like *Course Hero* and *Chegg*, on a group chat, over *Discord/Slack*, or in a file passed on to future students.
 -   Accessing and submitting solutions to assignments from other students distributed as above.
--   Googling for complete problem solutions.
 -   Submitting work on an exam or a quiz that indicates you used the work of outside resources or other students.

 If you have questions about the boundaries of our policy, please ask us;
 there is no penalty for doing this.

+I know this is a lot, so here is a TL;DR:

+-   For labs: **you** **need to cite everything** that doesn't come out of your own brain or from STAT 20 Summer 2022 course material, and that **you** **cannot copy and paste entire solutions to a problem or subproblem on a lab that don't come from either your own brain or from STAT 20 Summer 2022 course material.**

+-   For quizzes, **no collaboration with other people or Internet sources**.

+-   For exams, **no collaboration with other people or Internet sources.**

 #### More on Cheating

 To check for cheating, we use *Turnitin* for labs and have access to data through *Gradescope* to detect cheating on quizzes.
+We will also be proctoring exams remotely and in-person.

 Students determined to have violated the academic misconduct policy by the Center for Student Conduct will receive a grade penalty in the